N. Korea's Kim promises no more nuclear or missile tests - Journal du Cameroun

 Pyongyang has made rapid technological progress in its weapons programmes under Kim, which has seen it subjected to increasingly strict sanctions by the UN Security Council, the United States, the European Union, South Korea and others.

-Last year it carried out its sixth nuclear blast, its most powerful to date, and tested missiles it said are capable of reaching the US mainland.
+Last year it carried out its sixth nuclear blast, its most powerful to date, and tested missiles capable of reaching the US mainland.

 Kim and Trump traded threats of war and personal insults as tensions ramped up, and even when there was an extended pause in testing, US officials said that it could not be interpreted as a halt without an explicit statement from Pyongyang.